OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 The next way we will help teams get up and running is by providing the ability to build new projects, along with all the supporting resources, from prompts like:

 * Create an Azure Web App project called "My Web App"
-* Create an Azure functions project called "My Web App"
+* Create an Azure functions project called "My Function App"
-* Create an AWS Lambda project called "My Web App"
+* Create an AWS Lambda project called "My Lambda App"
-* Create a Kubernetes project called "My Web App"
+* Create a Kubernetes project called "My K8s App"

 These prompts hide a lot of complexity.
 To build a project with nothing more than the instruction that it deploys to Azure means making decisions about: